swimos/swimos-docs/src/_frontend/structures.md

 ### Composite Value Type

 A `Record` is a simple container of Item members, and is the only composite structure type.
-A Record containing only Field members is analogous to a JSON object—though unlike JSON, its keys are not restricted to strings.
+A Record containing only Field members is analogous to a JSON object — though, unlike JSON, its keys are not restricted to strings.
 A Record containing only Value members is similar to a JSON array.
 A Record with a leading Attr bears resemblance to an XML element.
 And a Record with a mixture of Field and Value members acts like a partially keyed list.

 ## Item Reference